Observational tests in scale invariance II: gravitational lensing: The scale invariant effects in lensing

 We use JWST-ER1 as a test bench for our integration of the light path.
 This path is expressed in terms of the variable $u=1/r$ as a function the angle $\phi$, starting close to $\pi/2$ for the direction pointing to the distant source, S, all the way to the nearest point at the impact parameter where $u= 1/R$ and where $\phi=0$ as can be seen from Fig.~\ref{Basic}.
 We adopt a step size of $2 \times 10^{-4}$ for the variable $\phi$.
 Tests made with smaller steps give identical results.
-The calculations represent an isochrone described by about 7850 points, which ensures a high accuracy of the integration.
-From the relation between redshifts and cosmic ages (Sect.~\ref{agez}), we have in the $t$-scale an age of the source given by $t_{\mathrm{S}}= 0.5536$ and for the lens $t_{\mathrm{L}}= 0.6201$, according to their redshifts.
+The calculations represent an isochrone described by about 7850 points, which ensures a high accuracy of the geodesics.
+From the relation between redshifts and cosmic ages (Sect.~\ref{agez}), we have in the $t$-scale an age of the source given by $t_{\mathrm{S}}= 0.5536$ ($t_{\mathrm{S}}= 0.4756$ with \cite{Mercier24}) and for the lens $t_{\mathrm{L}}= 0.6201$.
 We recall that $t$ is dimensionless, with $t_0=1$.
-(The lens mass $M_{\rm Tot}$ has been taken, as well as a value $\Omega_{\mathrm{m}}=0.05$, thus assuming no dark matter.
-For higher values of $\Omega_{\mathrm{m}}$, the effects would be smaller than those found below).
+(The lens mass $M_{\rm Tot}$ has been taken, as well as a value $\Omega_{\mathrm{m}}=0.05$, thus assuming no dark matter.)
 At each point defined by coordinates $(u, \phi)$ along the path of the light ray, we can then assign an age $t$ and a value $\lambda$ ($\tau$ is not needed here).
-We may then obtain from Eq.~(\ref{Mvar}) the time variations of the mass as well as the term $dm/du$.
+We may then obtain the time variations of the mass as well as the term $dm/du$.
 In terms of numerical results, we obtain for example that in the specific case of JWST-ER1, the ratio

 1pt